(Translate this site)

 I tried to avoid hitting anyone's battery or dashboard, and thereby putting their radio out of commission.
 But using slugs at such a distance as this was a bit messy no matter how you did it.
 I just hoped I didn't injure any of the men too badly with a ricochet or shrapnel along the way.

-After one slug into the vicinity of the first car's gas tank (it's all I could get at that angle), then two into the engine compartment of the second, I noticed the guys with the car just off the road not a part of the last melee had found their guns and begun shooting at me.
+After one slug into the vicinity of the first car's gas tank (it's all I could get at that angle; fortunately in those days a tank's location was relatively easy to guess in most American-made cars), then two into the engine compartment of the second, I noticed the guys with the car just off the road (and not a part of the latest melee) had found their guns and begun shooting at me.
 Or found pistols rather.
-At this range and firing wildly like that I wasn't too concerned with their efforts.
+At this range and firing wildly like that, I wasn't too concerned with their efforts.
 But I didn't take kindly to it at all.
-So I buried a slug in their own engine compartment by way of the radiator.
+So I tried to bury a slug in their engine compartment by way of the radiator.

-The slug impacts in their immediate vicinity must have been pretty impressive.
-For the posse contingent's return fire was all over the place.
-Of course it is tough to aim when you're cringing in nearly a fetal position.
-Behind whatever solid cover you can wrest from your similarly frightened companions in the face of fire which could easily take your whole head or a whole limb away in a single shot.
+But that seemed enough to put them off of their game; for their return fire was all over the place too.
+Of course it's tough to aim when you're cringing in nearly a fetal position, behind whatever solid cover you can wrest from your similarly frightened companions in the face of fire which could easily take your whole head or a whole limb away in a single strike.
 In those days there were few non-military type rounds available which could take as big a bite out of a victim as a single 12 gauge slug.

 And remember those guys had no idea I was only aiming to disable their cars.

-Then I packed back up (quickly refilling my shotgun's eight round magazine with the remaining at-hand shells which all consisted of scatter-shot), turned Shadow around, and left.
+After that I packed back up (quickly refilling my shotgun's eight round magazine with the remaining at-hand shells which all consisted of scatter-shot), and left.

-Of course my victims could not know if I might return again to harass them.
+Of course my victims couldn't know if I might return again to harass them.

 Now I could conveniently eavesdrop on the posse over the CB again.
 Good!
 My recent target practice victims had indeed reported the whole thing to posse central.
-Once again Roddy lost a few more troops to insubordination, as they broke ranks to come help their now completely immobilized and possibly further endangered companions.
+Once again Roddy seemed to be losing a few more troops to insubordination, as they broke ranks to come help their now at least largely immobilized and possibly further endangered companions.

-Meanwhile I was running out of tricks myself.
-I'd successfully persuaded another bunch to come at me on their own again now.
+Meanwhile, I was running out of tricks myself.
+I'd succeeded in persuading another bunch to come at me on their own again now.
 But damned if I knew how I was going to handle them.
 It'd be far too risky to try the same moves already reported to them by their compatriots.

 But what did I have left?